 Cots (no charge) can be put in any room, while all suites have sofa-beds or can fit extra beds.
 Two rooms include an additional bedroom (one on a mezzanine level) while one double room and suite interconnect.

 The hotel can provide a list of recommended babysitters.

 Remember baby and child equipment may be limited or need pre-booking

-Children’s menus are available, with a special high tea served in the restaurant between 5.30pm and 6pm.
+Children’s menus are available (additional cost), with a special high tea served in the restaurant between 5.30pm and 6pm.
 Note that under 12s aren’t allowed in the restaurant from 8pm onwards.

 The pool area has no protection, so keep a close eye on young children.
 No under 16s are allowed in the spa or the hot tub.

 - Airport: 1 hour (Durham Tees Valley or Leeds-Bradford)

 The Feversham Arms Hotel is located in the centre of Helmsley, a market town on the southern edge of the North York Moors.
 It’s 40km north of York, and 22km from the A19 at Thirsk.

 A car is essential for exploring; there’s an underground car park.
 The Feversham Arms Hotel is a 4.5-hour drive from London, a 2-hour drive from Manchester, and a 3-hour drive from Birmingham.
 For car hire see our car rental recommendations.

 York and Darlington are the nearest stations, both on the east coast main line from London to Scotland.
 York has good connections with the rest of the rail network, including services from London.